p-chhabra/Desi-Birds/README.md

 # Desi Birds
 This is the first ever project I created using Unity Engine with C#.
 (Its just a simple fun little game)
 I've tried to mimic the famous android game 'Angry Birds'.
-This game is pretty similar, except that it runs on windows and has very few levels 😅.
+This game is pretty similar, except that it runs on windows and has only few levels 😅.
 Unfortunately, my old PC had to be reformatted due to some issue and i ended up losing the engine files and code of this game.

 #### To play this game: